Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 What are indels?
 Looking it up, it's the molecular biology term for insertions or deletions of bases in the genome.
 INsertions or DELetions.
 I don't think I like this term, but whatever.
 This section is titled "Enrichment of HLA-Edited Cells by IFN-gamma Treatment and Sorting", and it starts with the string, "To identify successful KO clones," which suggests that it's a verification step.
 This is a particular section that I'm finding difficult to read.

+(Quoted from Source)
+As an alternative to HLA homozygous iPSCs, researchers have been using genome-editing technologies to knock out the b2-microglobulin (B2M) gene.
+B2M protein forms a heterodimer with HLA class I proteins and is required for HLA class I presen- tation on the cell surface (Gornalusse et al., 2017; Lu et al., 2013; Mandal et al., 2014; Riolobos et al., 2013).
+Hence, suppression of the B2M gene would prevent an immune response from cyto- toxic CD8+ T cells by depleting all HLA class I molecules (HLA-A, -B, -C, -E, -F, and -G).

+This discusses a KO target for the gene editing.
+B2M gene KO prevents the formation of HLA class I proteins on the surface of cells.
+I'm not sure if that would or would not impair the construction of the peptide binding groove on dendritic cells.
+I suspect this would fail to prevent the construction of the relevant self-identifying structure on the dendritic cells, as I believe HLA-2 proteins are specifically the ones being used for the peptide binding groove.
+This suggests my entire endeavor would be *particularly* likely to produce nonviable mutant cells.
+(As long as I think it would produce *any* cellular population I might still be interested in performing the experiment just to see what happens.)
+Yet this also suggests an alternative avenue for my research, which is to study the construction of the peptide binding groove in more detail, to see if I can likewise knock out something that it depends upon in the way that cells rely upon B2M proteins for presenting HLA class I proteins on their surface.
+Furthermore, depletion of HLA class I molecules may still be of interest to the final product, as these are (to my current inadequate understanding) self-identifying structures common to *all* cells.

+I still haven't fully grasped this source.
+I'm not sure whether to continue studying it, or if I should break away and dig for sources by which I can study the molecular biology of the dendritic cell surface proteins.

 ---